tytydraco/yessleep/out/TX_flu_or_90210_Syndrome_is_an_epidemic_in_my_town_There_is_no_cure_Last_year_I_caught_it.md

 The infected weren't random.
 Rosie Mclure dropped dead right in front of me on the school grounds.
 Rosie was known for being a bully, and had been screaming at Callen Holland to show her his nose.
 Apparently, he had a nosebleed.

 Ironically, that was when she swiped at the own nose, and sure enough, her sleeve was stained black.
-I think this thing was already learning as it infected and killed more kids.
+I think this thing was already learning as it infected  more kids.
 She was dead before the static started eating her.
-We were all thinking it, but it wasn't confirmed until the mayor addressed us one evening, after confirming the death toll had reached 1,300.
+We were all thinking it, but it wasn't confirmed until the mayor addressed us one evening, after confirming the death toll had reached 300.

 Adults and children (mainly children) with parents and loved ones who were taken by the anomaly, were the majority infected.
 This thing wasn't contagious to anyone but the children of the disappeared.
 Which meant I was a ticking time bomb.
 The first time I became terrified of my own reflection.

 I stopped looking in mirrors, and they slightest pain in my head made me spiral.
 There was no cure, nothing to soften the blow.
 Not even an answer.
 Officially, it was TX flu.
 Not even the CDC were touching it.
-In my aunts words, they were going to cover it up.

-So, the real world have no idea about a body eating virus lurking in their TV's.
+In my aunts words, they were going to cover it up from the rest of the world.
+So, the real world have no idea about a flesh  eating virus lurking in their TV's.

 I didn't blame them.
 I was starting to feel like the background character in a disaster movie.